mtheoryx/roberttables-livestream/public-site/stream-notes/jul-2019/jul-6-stream-notes.md

 ## Segments

-- Show and tell
+- [x] Show and tell
-- Emotes!
+- [x] Emotes!
-- DO THE THING
+- [x] DO THE THING
-- Retrospective
+- [x] Retrospective
-- Raid
+- [x] Raid?

 ## Goals

-- 2nd AM IF amplifier & static test
+- [x] 2nd AM IF amplifier & static test
-- 1st AM IF amplifier & static test
+- [x] 1st AM IF amplifier & static test
 -

 ## What did we learn

 -

+## Next steps

+- Install the antenna and tuner
+- Tune the antenna
+- Tune the am IF coils
+- Test if the radio works

 ## Stream meta